 Safety Certification

 That's because they're missing a few crucial elements.
-Cheif among those are abrasion resistant fabric, burst resistant stitching, and impact absorbing armor.
+Chief among those are abrasion-resistant fabric, burst-resistant stitching, and impact-absorbing armor.

-ce-certification-for-riding-jeans"Look for any variation of this logo to see if your jeans are CE certified"
+"Look for any variation of this logo to see if your jeans are CE-certified"

 It takes a combination of all three elements to achieve a CE safety certification, which is why we generally consider CE ratings to be the gold standard when evaluating a garment's two-wheel worthiness.